-Stylist-approved ways to keep the frizzies away.
+Stylist-approved ways to look cool and keep cool.

 Ah, summer.
 There are so many things to love about the season: Long days spent at the beach, lazy afternoons on the porch, a cold glass of rosé (or orange wine).
 The only potential spoiler to all this fun?
 Untamed, frizzy, hot-mess hair.
 No matter your hair type, texture, or length, heat and humidity can make styling a serious chore.
-So to alleviate all your hot weather tress stress, we asked top stylists to share their favorite cute summer hairstyles.
+So to alleviate all your hot weather tress stress, we asked top stylists to share their favorite cute summer hairstyles this season.

-Easy and effortless, this gives you that "sun goddess" vibe, with no need for complicated styling steps, says Ramón Garcia, Los Angeles hairstylist and brand ambassador for Authentic Beauty Concept.
+Easy and effortless, this gives you that "sun goddess" vibe, with no need for complicated styling steps, says Ramón Garcia, a Los Angeles hairstylist and brand ambassador for Authentic Beauty Concept.
 Best of all, there are no hot tools required, and it works well on a variety of short lengths.

 Start by applying a shaping cream through damp hair to keep it moist and give it some grip, then layer that with a mousse to provide hold and create that slicked-back structure.

 Try: Authentic Beauty Concept Amplify Mousse ($25; ulta.com).
 Comb all your hair back and let it air dry, finishing with a light mist of hairspray to set everything in place.

 When your hair isn't long enough to pull up completely, try this versatile 'do, pulling back just the front section.
 "This is a great look for work or play, and works especially well on second-day hair," points out Mouzakis.
 (An added bonus, since really, who wants to be washing and re-styling their hair every day, especially during the summer?)